CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 - Copilot is turned on by default in Fabric and now generally available, however it is not supported in sovereign clouds due to GPU availability.

-## Exercise 1: Generate reports using Copilot for Power BI

-In this activity, you will use Copilot in Power BI to generate reports and enhance your data analysis process.
+In this exercise, you will use Copilot in Power BI to generate reports and enhance your data analysis process.

 ### Task 1: Connect to a Fabric dataset and create visualizations using Copilot